lexi-lambda/lexi-lambda.github.io/_src/posts/2020-01-19-no-dynamic-type-systems-are-not-inherently-more-open.md

   - Finally, we neatly avoid all the gotchas related to shotgun parsing [mentioned in the previous blog post][parse-dont-validate:shotgun], since we still haven’t compromised on any of those principles.

 We’ve already invalidated the first half of the claim: that statically typed languages can’t deal with data where the structure isn’t completely known.
 Let’s now look at the other half, which states that dynamically typed languages can process data where the structure isn’t known at all.
-Maybe that still sounds right, but if you slow down and think about it more carefully, you’ll find it can’t be right.
+Maybe that still sounds right, but if you slow down and think about it more carefully, you’ll find it can’t be.

 The above JavaScript code makes all the same assumptions our Haskell code does: it assumes event payloads are JSON objects with an `event_type` field, and it assumes `signup` payloads include `data.user.name` and `data.user.email` fields.
 It certainly can’t do anything useful with truly unknown input!
 If a new event payload is added, our JavaScript code can’t magically adapt to handle it simply because it is dynamically typed.
 Dynamic typing just means the types of values are carried alongside them at runtime and checked as the program executes; the types are still there, and this program still implicitly relies on them being particular things.